satrojan/blog/docs/_posts/2018-10-10-Neural_Network_Blog.md

 ![png](/blog/docs/assets/images/p_nnc/output_5_0.png)

 This is the initial trained neural network output.
-Once we get this output we will apply the reverse sigmoid function to get our true output.
+Once we get this output we will apply the inverse sigmoid function to get our true output.

 ```python